theghostrat/my-rag-app/README.md

 3.  **Activate the virtual environment:**

     *   On macOS and Linux:

         ```bash
         source venv/bin/activate
         ```

     *   On Windows:

         ```bash
         .\venv\Scripts\activate
         ```

 4.  **Install the required dependencies:**

+    With the virtual environment activated, install the necessary libraries using pip:

     ```bash
     pip install -r requirements.txt